Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The Dining Rooms menu is a la carte and with just enough choice on it.
 It has a really good selection of starters, mains, sides and even a choice of options from the grill.
-Hubby went for the three cheese souffle which he said was like a cheese yorkshire pudding in the best possible way and I had the duck rilettes which was a great alternative to pate and went really well with the cherries on the side.
+Dave went for the three cheese souffle which he said was like a cheese yorkshire pudding in the best possible way and I had the duck rillettes which was a great alternative to pate and went really well with the cherries on the side.

-For mains Hubby chose the lamb which came beautifully cooked served with garlic mash and a full flavour gravy.
+For mains Dave chose the lamb which came beautifully cooked served with garlic mash and a full flavour gravy.
 I had the pork which was so tender, each piece melting in my mouth.
 It came with potato, spring greens and gravy and was just the right portion size.

 For desserts I chose the homemade donuts which were beautifully presented and covered in caster sugar.
 They were accompanied by three different dips – chocolate sauce, a raspberry compote and a cinnamon apple puree which was a lovely flavour combination.
-Hubby chose the Apple Panna Cotta which came with a gin and tonic sorbet and apple crisps – this would definitely have been my next choice after the donuts, a really light and refreshing dessert.
+Dave chose the Apple Panna Cotta which came with a gin and tonic sorbet and apple crisps – this would definitely have been my next choice after the donuts, a really light and refreshing dessert.

 The children had a young diners menu to choose from and although they had the option of starters I knew they were really too tired to manage more than a main and dessert so that just had Pasta Bolognese which arrived at the same time as our starters, giving them plenty of time to eat.
 The portion size was really generous and they both really enjoyed it.
 For dessert they had ice cream which was beautifully presented with strawberry sauce around the edge of the bowl and the children both ate it all – and would have licked their bowls clean if given the chance!